Tillerson: Military action against North Korea on table

 "For too long the international community has been reactive," Tillerson said, telling the Security Council that the era of "strategic patience" is over.
 "The more we bide our time, the sooner we will run out of it."

+Wang argued that North Korea wasn't the only guilty party and charged that the US and South Korea were contributing to tensions by staging the military drills.
+He issued a "demand" that they stop conducting them.

+Several speakers, including British Foreign Minister Boris Johnson, roundly rejected the assertion that there was any equivalence between North Korea's nuclear and missile tests and the military drills.

-Tillerson said that the US would "much prefer a diplomatic solution to this problem" and stressed that the US was not interested in regime change or destabilizing the region.
-But he made clear the US is committed to defending itself and its allies.
+Tillerson said that the US would "much prefer a diplomatic solution to this problem" and stressed that Washington was not interested in regime change or destabilizing the region.
+But he made clear the US will act if necessary.

 "We must prefer a negotiated solution to this problem, but we are committed to defending ourselves and our allies against North Korean aggression," he said.